 The ultrasonic generator converts the 110VAC or 220VAC electrical supply current into high-frequency current and transmits it to piezoelectric ceramics.
 The piezoelectric ceramics resonate at the ultrasonic frequency.
-The piezoelectric effect of the material converts the electrical signal into linear mechanical vibration and then passes through the ultrasonic horn amplify (reduce) the amplitude, and finally transfer to the tool head to work.
+The material's piezoelectric effect converts the electrical signal into linear mechanical vibration.
+It then passes through the ultrasonic horn amplify (reduce) the amplitude, and finally transfer to the tool head to work.
 Ultrasonic transducers generally come in two forms: magnetostrictive and piezoelectric ceramics.
 Our company uses piezoelectric ceramics for all transducers.

 Almost all piezoelectric transducers for power ultrasonics are of the Langevin type — i.e., one or more piezoceramics that are mechanically compressed (prestressed) between a front driver and a back driver.